 Monday, September 24, 2018

-The X-1 class flare (extreme upper right) that erupted on March 29, 2014, likely in a quadripolar sunspot group governed by anomalous electrodynamics.
+A prominence accompanies an X-1 class flare (extreme upper right) likely in a quadripolar sunspot group governed by anomalous electrodynamics.

 The subject of electrodynamics is critically important in understanding the energetic, spatially localized events on the Sun, such as spicules, subflares and large flares, as well as CMEs (coronal mass ejections).
 This is particularly in connection with the more complex magnetohydrodynamics of solar active regions that spawn the localized events.
 All electrodynamics begins with the famous equations of James Clerk Maxwell.
 In general, Maxwell’s equations will be expressed in vector form: